Monky23/My-first-blog/README.md

 - my name and first name ;
 - a photo and/or a logo;
-- a catchphrase that looks like me (example: "Jean Michel La Paix, the code in action!");
+- a catchphrase that looks like me (example: "JM La Paix, the code in action!");
 - a menu allowing to navigate among all the pages of my website;
 - a contact form (upon submission of this form, an e-mail with all this information will be sent to me) with the following fields :
   1. name/first name,
   2. contact e-mail,
   3. message,
 - a link to my CV in PDF format;
-- and all the links to the social networks where you can be followed (GitHub, LinkedIn, Twitter...).
+- and all the links to the social networks where i can be followed (GitHub, LinkedIn, Twitter...).

-On the page listing all blog posts (from the most recent to the oldest), you should display the following information for each blog post:
+On the page listing all blog posts (from the most recent to the oldest), i should display the following information for each blog post:

 - the title ;
 - the date of last modification ;